Alain E. Kaloyeros: Legal issues

 In September 2016, Kaloyeros was charged with felony bid rigging.
 He was then suspended from his job as SUNY Polytechnic Institute's President.

 On July 12, 2018, Kaloyeros was found guilty of wire fraud and conspiracy in a federal trial in Manhattan.
 The judge, Valerie E. Caproni, scheduled the sentencing dates in October.
 The case is being appealed to the U.S. second circuit.
 Following the verdict, the State University of New York announced that it would seek his removal from his tenured faculty position.

 After delays due to poor health, Kaloyeros began serving time in a federal prison in February 2022.
 He was released on July 2, 2022 (along with three other men - Joseph Geraldi, Steven Aiello and Louis Ciminelli) after serving about five months in prison.

 On May 15, 2023, in a unanimous decision, the Supreme Court of the United States overturned Kaloyeros's conviction.

 Personal life

+Kaloyeros is married to Jessica Kaloyeros.

-Kaloyeros is separated from Paula Kaloyeros and they are undergoing an amicable divorce.
-They have two sons, Nicholas and Alexander.
+Kaloyeros is divorced from Paula Kaloyeros who he had two sons with, Nicholas and Alexander.
 He lives in Guilderland, New York, a suburb of Albany.